tuanhmle/CleanCode_By_TL/README.md

 **[⬆ back to top](#table-of-contents)**

-### Set default objects with Object.assign or destructuring
+### Set Default Objects With Object.assign Or Destructuring

 **Bad:**